 I like to explore how things move and notice where they don’t, to really feel the underlying structures beneath my hands and know that they are not just images in a textbook, but living tissues in a real living human.
 I can follow the line of tension contributing to the restriction of movement, and melt it so that there is freedom again.

 I love when someone tells me they can feel how one area is connected to another region of the body.
-We all know that the knee bone connects to the hip bone, but that doesn’t always translate into the knee bone affects the hip bone, affects the pelvis and low back, which alters the curvature of the spine, and alters the transmission of force by millidegrees and all of a sudden that’s why you have a headache.
+We all know that the knee bone connects to the hip bone, but that doesn’t always translate into the knee bone affects the hip bone, which in turn affects the pelvis and low back, which alters the curvature of the spine, and alters the transmission of force by millidegrees and all of a sudden that’s why you have a headache.
 We need to expand our concepts of separate parts working in isolation and integrate the reality that the whole unit works together.

 Morgan Willow is a warm hearted massage therapist with a joyful energy.